zhongpc/chggen/README.md

 # CHGGen

-This is a repository for `CHGGen`: an SE(3)--equivariant diffusion model built upon `e3nn` and `NequIP` frameworks.
+This is a repository for `CHGGen`: Crystal Host-Guided Generation built upon `e3nn` and `NequIP` frameworks.

-* For local environment sampling, inpainting-based conditional generation is used (see the related work on [ICML 2024 AI for Science Workshop](https://openreview.net/forum?id=T1mIt5exUF&noteId=T1mIt5exUF))
-* For general amorphous or small crystal structure generation, _de novo_ (unconditional) generation is used (with reversed SDE)

 ## Installation